A family holiday is a massive expense that can take months or even years to save up for.

 The added costs that come with taking checked luggage aren’t pretty.
 But if you’re travelling for more than a few days, hand luggage is rarely a viable option.
-To minimise the number of checked bags you need to take, pack smart, for example by rolling your clothes instead of folding them.
+To minimise the number of checked bags you need to take a space saver bags, pack smart, for example by rolling your clothes instead of folding them

 - Pre-book parking